 You can check split times, stroke rate, pace per 100 m, and even heart rate when paired with Polar sensors.
 And of course, post-swim, your goggles can sync to your smartphone to upload your workout to Training Peaks, Strava, Apple Health, or Google Fit.
 And you get to feel like Iron Man in the process.

 Like any goggle, depending on your facial structure, you may not love the fit.
-But there’s a 45-day fit guarantee, so you’re not on the hook for $199 if they’re super uncomfortable.
+But there’s a 45-day fit guarantee, so you’re not on the hook if they’re super uncomfortable.

 - Lens: Mirrored

 - No more looking at your watch to see how many laps you’ve done

 Best of the Rest